Troubled Houses - The Home Owner's Resourcesm - Townhomes

 Air tight lights (Washington State label) have been available since about 1993, but were not in common use in Minnesota until years later.
 The air tight fixtures have been required since about 2000.

 A remedy for an existing leaky fixture is to add an air tight box over the fixture and seal the box to the ceiling.
-Additional reductions in heat loss can be acheived by changing the bulb in the fixture to an energy efficient bulb such as an ESL bulb from Vu1 available from Destination Lighting.
+Additional reductions in heat loss can be acheived by changing the bulb in the fixture to an energy efficient bulb such as an LED.

 ATTIC BYPASSES: This is a view into a wall cavity from the attic.
 The cavity contains air ducts to the main floor of this two story unit.
 The ceiling over this cavity was incomplete and/or collapsed allowing warm air to rise into the attic.
 This hole was more than one foot wide and over two feet long.